-The Duke Division of Neurosurgery maintains an active clinical service with 11 staff neurosurgeons and a floor in Duke University Hospital shared with the Division of Neurology.
+The Duke Department of Neurosurgery maintains an active clinical service with 11 staff neurosurgeons and a floor in Duke University Hospital shared with the Department of Neurology.
 In keeping with the vision of Duke Medicine, we are dedicated to the trifold mission of advancing patient care, physician training, and groundbreaking research.

 The neurosurgical service at Duke University Medical Center is committed to the quest for the best possible treatment of diseases that affect the nervous system.